 Orientation of Last Layer (OLL)

-The first of the two-step last layer and the least important of all steps in the Fridrich method, OLL corrects the orientarion of all last layer pieces in one step so that every sticker on top has the top layer color.
-Permutation is usually not preserved.
+First of the two last-layer steps, OLL corrects the orientarion of all last layer pieces in one step so that all U-stickers have the U-color.
+Permutation is not preserved.

 Recognition

-The placement of the correctly oriented last-layer stickers are easy to see, so recognition depends on being able to quickly tell between different patterns with the same top view.
-It may help to practice recognizing the pattern from the top and only one two adjacent sides.
+The placement of the correctly oriented last-layer pieces are easy to see, so recognition depends on being able to quickly tell between different patterns with the same top view.
+It helps to practice recognizing each pattern from the top and two adjacent sides.

 The algorithms are organized by similarity to aid memorization.
 See the printable page for the original order.